aaromalonline/aaromalanil_horizon_s2/RoboticArmJoint-TinkerCAD/README.md

 # Robotic Arm Joint - TinkerCAD Project

-This project demonstrates the design and control of a robotic arm joint using 6 servo motors.
+This project demonstrates the design and control of a robotic arm joint using 6 servo motors. <br>
 [See TinkerCAD Stimulation](https://www.tinkercad.com/things/85WShlwK5Ei-roboticarmjoint`)

 ## Project Structure